Vidste hun noget om skoven

 The exhibition seeks to make room for the overlooked stories of both the stones and the woman from the myth of Kællingstenen.
 The performance took place in Sankt Knuds Kilde, Hjørring, June 24, the day after Sankt- hansaften (Saint John's Eve), when witch effigies are traditionally burned on bonfires.
 I began the performance with a reading of the 1886 myth of Kællingstenen, and then in following with Danish Sankthans tradition I held a speech in which I reflected on the history and journey of Kællingstenen and the woman, who the name refers to.
 The myth has very little detail about her life, her death and even her alleged evil deeds.
 What was she like and how did she get such a horrible reputation?

-The installation on the floor mimicked the rare and protected glacial erra- tics, which are areas scattered with stones that have been left behind by glaciers 15,000 years ago.
-Many of these stones have been removed by farmers and used as building materials, and today, only a fraction of the large glacial erratics are left in Denmark.
+The installation on the floor mimicked glacial erratics, which are areas scattered with stones that have been left behind by glaciers 15,000 years ago.
+In Denmark they are both rare and protected.
+Many of these stones have been removed by farmers and used as building materials, and today, only a fraction of the them are left.
 At the end of the room a display case showed books, texts and photos relating to Kællingstenen, the glacial erratics and to the role of geology in relation to oral traditions.

 Narrative Erratics